Thank you!

 If things are as bad as you say, why hasn’t Jesus come back yet?

-God is patient and merciful, waiting for the perfect time.
-The Bible tells us that He desires for everyone to have the chance to come to faith.
-We don’t know the exact timing, but we do have clues.
-Matthew 24 lists signs, like wars, famines, persecution, and a growing coldness in people’s hearts.
-God is waiting for the last person He knows will accept Him before the tribulation begins—a time when it will be much harder to follow Christ.
+God is patient and merciful, giving people time to turn to Him.
+The Bible says He desires everyone to have the chance to come to faith.
+While we don’t know the exact timing of His return, we do have signs to watch for.
+Matthew 24 describes wars, famines, persecution, and a growing coldness in people’s hearts.

 Christians have been talking about the 2nd coming for centuries.
 Why should we listen to this stuff?

-It’s true that Christians have expected Jesus’ return for centuries—even the apostles believed it would happen in their lifetimes.
-This waiting can seem like a “boy who cried wolf” situation, especially in our world of instant gratification.
-But God’s timing isn’t based on human impatience.
-Just as Israel grew impatient waiting for Moses in Exodus, we’re tempted to doubt.
-However, the Bible tells us to stay alert.
-We see signs that align with what Jesus told us to watch for, and as believers, we’re called to stay ready, knowing His return can happen at any moment.
+Just as Israel grew restless waiting for Moses in Exodus, we’re tempted to doubt.
+Yet, the Bible tells us to stay alert.
+We see signs that match what Jesus told us to watch for, and as believers, we’re called to be ready—because His return could happen at any moment.

 You mention the Jews, didn’t Christians replace the Jews?